oleg-shilo/wixsharp/Source/src/WixSharp.Samples/Wix# Samples/Build-MSIX/readme.txt

-This sample demonstrates how to deploy multiple files on the target system.
-Execute corresponding .cmd file to build desired msi.
-Then execute the .msi to start the installation.
+This sample demonstrates how to build an MSIX file from a given MSI file.